ESAT module 27 questions / 40 min / no calculator

 MM8.5

-This topic uses differentiation as a tool to analyse function behaviour without plotting every point.
-By finding the derivative (gradient), you can pinpoint exactly where a graph has peaks and troughs (stationary points) and identify the intervals where it is rising or falling.
+Differentiation is a tool for analysing function behaviour without plotting every point: by finding the derivative (gradient), you can pinpoint exactly where a graph has peaks and troughs (stationary points) and identify the intervals where it is rising or falling.

 Revise this topic ›